PREDECESSOR:

 Soviets had been to unite the two occupied halves of

-Korea, both occupying powers set up rival governments in
+Korea, both occupying powers set up rival government in

 the areas under their control.
 In the north, the Soviets